 Have you visited Cappadocia in Turkey?
 Have I missed anything good that there is to see and do there?

-Planning your trip to Cappadocia in Turkey?
+Planning your trip to Cappadocia?
 Here are some of our recommended useful resources to help you have the best time possible:

 If you’re from a non-EU country, another option for long-term travel insurance is SafetyWing, which you can pay for on a month-by-month basis.
 This is also good for shorter trips.